zaiisao/Documentation/en/Interactive Broadcast/effect_mixing_windows.md

 title: Play Audio Effects/Audio Mixing
 description: How to play audio effects and audio mixing
 platform: Windows
-updatedAt: Thu Mar 14 2019 03:51:44 GMT+0000 (UTC)
+updatedAt: Wed Apr 03 2019 06:27:32 GMT+0000 (UTC)
 ---
 # Play Audio Effects/Audio Mixing
 ## Introduction
 In a call or live broadcast, you may need to play custom audio or music files to all users in the channel.
 For example, adding sound effects in a game, or playing background music.
 Agora provides two groups of methods for playing audio effect files and audio mixing.

-Before proceeding, ensure that you have prepared the development environment.
-See [Integrate the SDK](../../en/Interactive%20Broadcast/windows_video.md) for more information.
+Before proceeding, ensure that you prepare the development environment.
+See [Integrate the SDK](../../en/Interactive%20Broadcast/windows_video.md).

 ## Play Audio Effect Files